-An Easy Way To Make Use of Herbs
+What's One Good Easy Way To Make Use of My Herbs?

 A 100% adorable find was inspired by a recent dinner at my friend Missy's home.
 In addition to a home cooked Italian dinner, outstanding conversation and great wine, I found this on the dinner table when the bread was passed, and so, I hope Missy will be honored that I copied her great taste by scooping up a couple of these tiny butter dishes for my compound butter and my own table!

 Want a bigger or smaller serving size?
 Hover over the serving size and move the bar until you get the number of servings you want.
 Easy.

 - 2 sticks unsalted butter at room temperature

 - 6 cloves finely minced garlic

 - 4 tablespoons assorted minced herbs such as basil, marjoram, chives, parsley, thyme, and rosemary

 - zest of 1 lemon